ashiguruma/required-reading/README.md

 # Required-reading

-A list of articles, books, videos to make you a better developer.
+A list of articles, books, videos to make me (or you) a better developer.

 ## JavaScript